 You can now make changes to the booking/extras, and the initial invoice is unaffected.
-However on the invoice screen you will now see a reversal line created for the same value as the original invoice item.
-You will also see another line for the new amount (if it has been amended, not cancelled).
+However, on the invoice screen, you will now see a reversal line created for the same value as the original invoice item.
+You will also see another line for the new amount (if it has been amended, not canceled).
 These are called invoice journals and can be added to the original invoice or saved to a new invoice.
 This makes it much easier to invoice an agent for the initial booking but make changes to the booking after the arrival of the guest and invoice them separately for changes to the booking.

 You will see that this change has resulted in a reversal being added as a new invoice option (as shown in red above).
-This reversal is the negative amount of the original extra, and has created a $0 balance for the extras.
+This reversal is the negative amount of the original extra and has created a $0 balance for the extras.
 This new journal item can then be added to the existing invoice (by selecting the invoice number from the drop-down options) or it can be added to a new invoice (by selecting New in the drop-down options) and pressing Create Invoice.
-In the example below we have added it to a new invoice by selecting the New drop-down option, Create Invoice, and Save.
+In the example below, we have added it to a new invoice by selecting the New drop-down option, Create Invoice, and Save.

 Note that it is important to invoice a journal and not leave it unassigned or it could create problems later.
 If you have a journal that you do not intend to invoice to the customer, assign it to a dummy invoice so that it does not complicate future invoice transactions on the booking.
 If a change has been made to an invoiced item, the booking balance may show a credit or an overdue amount if the journal has been left unattended.